SanjaiG2003/2048-game/README.md

-🧩 2048 Game
+🧩 2048 Game (JavaScript)

-A fun, browser-based version of the classic 2048 puzzle game made with HTML, CSS, and JavaScript.
+A simple browser-based implementation of the classic 2048 puzzle game, built using HTML, CSS, and JavaScript.

-Merge tiles, reach 2048, and challenge yourself! 😎
+Features smooth tile sliding, merging logic, score tracking, and keyboard controls.

-🎮 How to Play
+🔹 How to Play

-Use the arrow keys ⬅️➡️⬆️⬇️ to move the tiles
+Use Arrow keys to move tiles (Left, Right, Up, Down)

-Merge tiles with the same number to get bigger numbers ➕
+Tiles with the same number merge when they collide

-Try to reach 2048 🎯
+Reach 2048 to win

-Game ends when no more moves are possible 💀
+Game ends when no moves are left

-✨ Features
+🔹 Features

 Classic 4×4 grid

-Smooth tile sliding and merging

-Keeps track of your score 🏆

-Detects game over
+Tile merging & score updates

+Basic game-over detection

+Clean and lightweight codebase

-💻 Run Locally
+🔹 Run Locally

-Clone or download this repo

-Open index.html in your browser 🌐
+Just open index.html in any browser.